jwcmitchell/playbook_famous_phonegap/intro_to_famous/README.md

 Read and re-read these guides!
 The RenderTree guide in particular is key to understanding Famo.us.

-> "It's modifiers all the way down" - Anon
+> "It's modifiers all the way down" - anonymous

 When the above quote makes sense, you understand Famo.us.